DeepRLCourse/DeepRLCourse.github.io/docs/course_notes/bandits.md

 ### Common Approaches to Balancing Exploration and Exploitation

-Several classic strategies systematically manage exploration and exploitation, each embodying optimism in a different way:
+Several classic strategies systematically manage exploration and exploitation, each embodying optimism in a different way.
+We'll now skim through them briefly and then dive deeper into each one.

 #### 1. $\epsilon$-Greedy Strategy